tdauth/wowr/README.md

 * [Official download on Warcraft 3: Reforged - Map database](https://maps.w3reforged.com/maps/categories/role-play-game-rpg/world-of-warcraft-reforged-18-792265)
 * [Current development version](./wowr2.0.w3x)

 *Restriction to SD graphics:* The map is restricted to SD graphics to avoid performance issues.
+However, you can easily remove this restriction by opening and modifying the map with the World Editor.

 ## How to Play